Edit

 ENTRYPOINT ["tail", "-f", "/dev/null"]

-This Dockerfile essentially downloads and installs the VSdbg debugger and starts an empty container, keeping it alive forever so we don't need to tear down/up while debugging.
+This Dockerfile essentially downloads and installs the VSdbg debugger and starts an empty container, keeping it alive indefinitely so it doesn't need tearing down and bringing up repeatedly during debugging.

-Now, for production, the image is smaller since it contains only the .NET Core runtime and not the whole SDK, and the dockerfile is a bit simpler:
+Now, for production, the image is smaller because it contains only the .NET Core runtime, not the entire SDK.
+The Dockerfile is also simpler:

 Dockerfile: